5 Minute Read

 In “The 7 Habits of Highly Effective People,” Stephen Covey writes that one should “Seek first to understand, then to be understood.”
 To understand why carriers are reluctant to write master plans for PEOs, let’s look at industry history.

 In the early to mid-1990s, PEO health plans were more prevalent and had little structure.
 Many PEOs had little or no risk management and offered only a single set of composite rates.
 For these PEOs, risk grew, and rates increased over time.
-Eventually many PEOs were only attracting or retaining high-risk groups.
+Eventually, many PEOs were only attracting or retaining high-risk groups.
 Consequently, plans went into a death spiral of increasing rates and higher-risk groups, many times leaving the carrier with large claims.

 In response, carriers shied away from writing new risk and began carefully managing the risk they already had on their books.
-By the early 2000s, many PEOs moved to a tiered composite set of rates and began using models that improved performance.
+By the early 2000s, many PEOs moved to a tiered composite set of rates and began using underwriting models and tools that improved performance.
 Still, carriers were wary of the past and cautious with new business opportunities.

 To address this, many carriers established dedicated PEO teams and criteria to measure risk for those seeking master medical plans.
 So what are those criteria and how do you make your PEO stand out?